 Antibiotic-Associated Diarrhoea

-Strong EvidenceMultiple RCTs and a meta-analysis support LGG for preventing antibiotic-associated diarrhoea (AAD) in adults and children.
-Doron et al. (Am J Gastroenterol 2011) found LGG reduced AAD risk by 71% in hospitalised patients.
+A 2015 meta-analysis (Szajewska & Kolodziej, Aliment Pharmacol Ther 2015; 12 RCTs, n=1,499) found LGG roughly halved the risk of antibiotic-associated diarrhoea (AAD) overall (RR 0.49, 95% CI 0.29-0.83).
+The effect was significant in children (RR 0.48) but not in adults overall, except during H. pylori eradication therapy.
 Clinical practice recommendation: start LGG on day 1 of antibiotic therapy, separate doses by 2-3 hours, and continue for 2-4 weeks after the course ends.
-Note: S. boulardii (a yeast) remains the single strongest option for AAD prevention; LGG is the strongest bacterial option.
+Note: S. boulardii (a yeast) has the strongest AAD-prevention evidence; LGG is the best-studied bacterial option.

 Atopic Eczema Prevention